So let me preface this essay and strategy thinkpiece with a bit of a (long) disclaimer.

 Pillar 1: An Honorable Foreign Policy

 America's honor has been tarnished and the sacrifices of our forebears have been betrayed.
 The Forever Wars have consumed thousands of America's finest, indebted us by trillions, and have made all Americans fundamentally less safe.
-Gabbard has seen the cost of war first hand, and knows that there is no more pressing moral cause than to end the era of interventions, securing a peace dividend that can be invested to secure America's future.
+There is no more pressing moral cause than to end the era of interventions, securing a peace dividend that can be invested to secure America's future.

 1. Cease all active military operations taking place without direct Congressional oversight and restore the Legislative Branch's Constitutional authority over the Executive Branch.
 Simultaneously, begin bilateral and multilateral negotiations with any party to a conflict where the United States or its allies have a clear stake, seeking a just resolution that ends the violence.